Khas195/EyeOfAcca/Documentation/PersonalDocumentation/ChristopherBukalChilicuisa/Journal.md

 thinking this could add much of the narrative ambiguity lost now that we scrapped the murals for time.
 I also did a lot of work on the ending sequence, which involved the caracter throwing the ae into a stone mouth, after which the axe would shake, and finally break, unleashing an immense stream on energy rushing towards the character, who would then perform a triumphant powerstance and the end credits would roll.

+---

+## Sprint 8

+For the final sprint I had to make the unlock stones which would unlock various mechanism throughout the game.
+In addition the final door was made, a great, towering gate upon which stood three symbols which would light up with their coresponding unlocking stones.
+The final ending sequence (somewhat anticlimactically) is a simple 'to be continued' scene with our credits, since we did not have the time to implement the original idea.
+I also implemented a different font, and redid some UI indicators.